As an Amazon Associate we earn from qualifying purchases.

 If you see anything growing in the sauce or if the sauce smells of yeast, rot, or alcohol (in non-alcohol recipes) the cranberry sauce has gone bad.
 If it smells fresh and has no visible signs of microbial growth, you can taste a small amount.

-We do not recommend keeping any homemade jam or cranberry sauce for a maximum of 4 weeks without freezing.
+I do not recommend keeping any homemade jam or cranberry sauce for a maximum of 4 weeks without freezing.

 Tips for Storing Cranberry Sauce to Extend Its Lifespan